 Here’s some exciting news about KYH and the great ways we are infusing cultural beauty traditions around the world.

-Zenda Walker is CEO of Know Your Hairitage-a business consulting firm.
-She is the award-winning author of Zara’s Wash Day, the first book in the Know Your Hairitage series.
-Both Zara’s Wash Day and her second book, Zion’s Crown, will globally launch under Running Press Kids in 2024.
+Zenda Walker is the award winning author of Zara’s Wash Day and CEO of Know Your Hairitage,LLC-a business consulting firm.
+Zara’s Wash Day and her second book, Zion’s Crown will be published globally under Running Press Kids in 2024.
+Visit www.knowyourhairitage.com for more information and booking inquiries.